mmesofavoured/wireframing/README.md

 Functionality refers to interactive components like buttons, forms, search bars, and dropdowns that define how users will engage with the interface.
 Example: A search bar in the header enables quick access to specific content, improving the overall user experience.

+Types of Wireframes

+Wireframes can vary in detail and visual fidelity depending on the stage of the design process.
+The two main types are low-fidelity and high-fidelity wireframes.

+🔹 Low-Fidelity Wireframes

+Low-fidelity wireframes are basic sketches or outlines that focus on layout and structure without detailed design elements.
+They are usually created early in the design process to explore ideas and gather feedback quickly.

+Characteristics:

+Simple boxes, lines, and placeholder text

+Minimal detail and no color

+Focus on layout and user flow

+When to Use:

+During the initial brainstorming and planning phase

+To test different layout ideas before committing to design details

+Example:
+A hand-drawn sketch showing where the header, content, and footer will go on a webpage.

+🔹 High-Fidelity Wireframes

+High-fidelity wireframes are detailed and polished representations that closely resemble the final design.
+They include visual elements like colors, fonts, images, and interactive components.

+Characteristics:

+Realistic content and typography

+Defined color schemes and icons

+May include clickable prototypes

+When to Use:

+In the later stages of the design process

+To demonstrate final design concepts or prepare for development

+Example:
+A digital wireframe created with tools like Figma or Adobe XD that shows actual images, text, and interactive elements.

+Type of Wireframe Used Here

+This project uses a 🔹 Low-Fidelity Wireframes to represent the design concept.

+Explanation:

+If this is a low-fidelity wireframe, it focuses on structure, layout, and user flow without detailed visuals.

+If this is a high-fidelity wireframe, it presents a near-final version with design elements, realistic content, and functionality.